 Relationship), Art.
 6 Sect.
 1 lit. b GDPR (General Contract Negotiations) and – provided you have given us your consent – Art.
 6 Sect.
 1 lit. a GDPR.
 You may revoke any consent given at any time.
 Within our company, your personal data will only be shared with individuals who are involved in the processing of your job application.

 If your job application should result in your recruitment, the data you have submitted will be archived on the grounds of § 26 New GDPR and Art.
 6 Sect.
 1 lit. b GDPR for the purpose of implementing the employment relationship in our data processing system.

 If we are unable to make you a job offer or you reject a job offer or withdraw your application, we reserve the right to retain the data you have submitted on the basis of our legitimate interests (Art.
 6 para.
 1 lit. f GDPR) for up to 6 months from the end of the application procedure (rejection or withdrawal of the application).
 Afterwards the data will be deleted, and the physical application documents will be destroyed.
 The storage serves in particular as evidence in the event of a legal dispute.
 If it is evident that the data will be required after the expiry of the 6-month period (e.g. due to an impending or pending legal dispute), deletion will only take place when the purpose for further storage no longer applies.

 Longer storage may also take place if you have given your agreement (Article 6 (1) (a) GDPR) or if statutory data retention requirements preclude the deletion.

 In the following we would like to inform you about the handling of your data in accordance with Art.
 13 of the General Data Protection Regulation (GDPR).

-We, the GeKu Automatisierungssysteme GmbH, maintain publicly accessible profiles in social networks.
+We, GeKu Automatisierungssysteme, maintain publicly accessible profiles in social networks.